ae9is/subtitle-anything/docs/src/index.md

 1. Free

-    > No free credits to start and then a monthly payment.
+    > No "free trial then monthly payment".
 If your device supports it, you can run it forever.
+Free.

 2. Private